mitodl/handbook/how-to/common-web-app-guide.md

 #### 3) Create database tables from the Django models

-    docker compose run web ./manage.py migrate
+    docker compose run --rm web ./manage.py migrate

-_NOTE: You will also need to run this command whenever there are new migrations (i.e.: database models have been changed/added/removed)._
+_NOTE: The `./manage.py migrate` command must be run whenever there are migrations (i.e.: database models have been changed/added/removed); generally, our apps are set up to run it automatically upon starting._

 #### _(Optional)_ Create a superuser